United Arab Emirates Labour Law

 Night Work and Overtime Hours

-Operating minors during nighttime or working overtime hours conflicting with their education or health is also prohibited.
+Letting minors work during nighttime or work overtime hours conflicting with their education or health is also prohibited.
 Regulations aim to ensure that children have sufficient time for education, rest, and personal development.

 Education and Work Conditions

-• Focus on Education: Child labor laws in the United Arab Emirates prioritize children’s education.
-Employers must ensure that the employment of minors does not hinder their education, and children are required to attend school regularly as per education laws.
+• Focusing on Education: Child labour laws in the UAE prioritize children’s education.
+Employers must ensure that the employment of minors does not hinder their education.
+Employers are only allowed to employ minors during their school vacations.

 • Safe Work Conditions: In cases where minors above the minimum age limit are employed, employers must provide safe and suitable work conditions that do not jeopardize the physical or mental health of the child.